Microsoft Page View Phishing Reporter

 When a user clicks the Phishing Reporter button, the reported suspicious email is sent to one or more destinations, depending on your organization's needs:

 • 📌 Microsoft 365 Defender portal Emails can be submitted directly to Microsoft for further analysis and contribution to spam/phishing intelligence (optional setup).
+Please refer to this document for setup.

 This flexible approach allows your organization to respond quickly to threats using your preferred tools and workflows.

-What Happens When Users Report Simulated Emails and Training Enrollments?
+What Happens When Users Report Simulated Emails?

 This allows you to: